archatelain/code-for-eco-532/poly.md

 ##### 1. Your code should not be hieroglyphs!

-Anyone should be able to read your code without reading the documentation.
+Anyone should be able to get a grasp of your code without reading the documentation.

 - **Clarity**: Name your variables, functions and classes with explicit titles.
-- **Consistency**: Be consistent in your coding style (e.g. If all the sequences you have coded up-to-now are named "sequ_fibonacci", "sequ_hexagonal", etc.
-Don't name the next sequence "quadratic_sequ".)
+- **Consistency**: Be consistent in your coding style (e.g. If all the sequences you have coded up-to-now are named "sequ_fibonacci", "sequ_hexagonal", etc. Don't name the next sequence "quadratic_sequ".)
 - **Simplicity**: Add comments when needed, but do not comment obvious operations as this will overburden the reader with superfluous information.
-To write a comment within your script, combine asterisks and forward slashes:
+In Stata, to write a comment within your script, combine asterisks and forward slashes:

 ```
 /*